CBZ-D-velop/Ansible-Role-Labocbz-Install-Grafana/README.md

 An Ansible role to install and configure Grafana on your host.

+This Ansible role is designed to facilitate the installation and default configuration of Grafana, an open-source monitoring and data visualization platform.
+The role aims to simplify the deployment process while allowing for some basic customization.

+By default, the role sets up Grafana in the "production" app mode.
+It configures data storage paths, specifying the location for Grafana's data and temp data with a specified lifetime.
+The protocol and port for communication are also established, with an option to enable TLS 1.3 for enhanced security.

+Grafana is configured to listen on the specified IP address and port, accessible via the defined domain.
+The role supports serving Grafana from a sub-path, and it allows you to set up router logging and enable gzip compression.

+The role takes into account SSL/TLS settings, providing the option to use SSL certificates for secure communication.
+However, client authentication is not configured by default.

+It is noted that the default password remains unchanged after installation, as it depends on the target installation.
+The role advises reviewing the grafana.ini configuration present in ./templates before further customization.

+In summary, the Ansible role streamlines the installation and basic configuration of Grafana, while allowing for limited customization of key parameters.
+It is recommended to review the default configuration file before making further adjustments to ensure alignment with your deployment needs.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):